clj-commons/kibit/README.md

 Then run `clojure -X:kibit`.
 For more options, please see the docstring on `kibit.driver/exec`.

-**NOTE:** At least Clojure v1.9 is required to use this exec-fn method.
+**NOTE:** At least Clojure v1.9 and Kibit v0.X.Y are required to use this exec-fn method.

 For alternative options to use kibit from inside deps.edn, check out [this issue](https://github.com/clj-commons/kibit/issues/221)